Why SIS Values Diversity

 - Organizing extracurricular educational opportunities for SIS students. (ie. teach-ins, workshops, lectures, etc.)

-- Holding regular discussion forums for SIS students to respectfully exchange ideas about diversity and inclusion issues in the LIS field.
+- Holding regular discussion forums for SIS students to respectfully exchange ideas about diversity and inclusion issues in the information field.

-- Promoting awareness of the LIS profession among underrepresented group
+- Promoting awareness of the information sciences profession among underrepresented group

 For more information about FLID go to http://flidsis.wordpress.com/.